By Natasha Persaud

 The American Academy of Allergy, Asthma & Immunonology (AAAAI) wants to clear the air: Certain allergy and asthma tests are overused or misused; and the amount of money spent on them is wasteful.

 So, as part of the Choosing Wisely initiative by the American Board of Internal Medicine, the AAAAI has released a list of 5 practices doctors and patients should question.
-If your doctor orders one of these tests, procedures or treatments, ask if it’s truly necessary.
-Only in rare cases, will it be.
+If your doctor orders one of these tests, procedures, or treatments, ask if it's truly necessary.
+It may not be.

 Before you have a medical test for any reason, you may want to ask the following questions: